Ear Pinning (Otoplasty)

 - Shell ear where there is no outer curve in the cartilage

-Candidates for otoplasty can be anyone in good health, who feels self-conscious about their ears, and wants to improve their appearance.
+Candidates for otoplasty at our Miami, FL office can be anyone in good health, who feels self-conscious about their ears, and wants to improve their appearance.
 Although the operation is most often performed on children, this procedure can be very beneficial to people of all ages.
 Ears are almost fully grown by age four allowing for early surgery.
 During your consultation, Dr. Hunsaker will discuss your goals with you so that you can achieve the ideal, but realistic results you desire.

 Before & After Ear Pinning